-1. Firstly ask yourself, will your society offer something different to those we already offer?
+Firstly ask yourself, will your society offer something different to those we already offer?
 Will it be something that other students will be interested in?

-3. Then you will need to download and complete the following documents Code of Conduct, Model Constitution, Societies Development Plan.
+Then you will need to download and complete the following documents: Code of Conduct, Model Constitution, Societies Development Plan, Website Template.
 You then need to download our template Risk Assessment and complete it in line with your society's day to day activities.
 Once you have completed this you need to email these forms to the societies development department.

-4. The Societies and Activities team and the VP Activities will then consider your proposal and arrange to meet with the new committee.
-Once everyone is happy you will be invited to the next available Societies Forum.At the Societies Forum you will need to give a short introduction about your society and answer any questions the forum might have.
+The societies team and the VP activities will then consider your proposal and arrange to meet with the new committee.
+Once everyone is happy you will be invited to the next available societies Forum.At the Forum you will need to give a short introduction about your proposed society and answer any questions the forum might have.
 Then there will be a quick vote.

 The Societies Coordinator will then set up a meeting with you to go through everything you need to know as an official UPSU Society.

 If you are finding it difficult to get 20 members interested in your society idea, please speak to us about becoming a student network.
 Get in touch with firstname.lastname@example.org